palmerr23/SwissArmyKnife/README.md

 There is a fault on Rev A boards sourced from Silicon Chip, where the pins 20-38 on teh ESP32 have been reversed in production.

-instructions to correct this error are found in "Swiss Army Knife Rev A PCB Corrections.pdf"
+Instructions to correct this error are found in "Swiss Army Knife Rev A PCB Corrections.pdf"